Last Updated on June 8, 2022 by Corinne Schmitt

 If spring cleaning has left you with big piles of items to sell or donate, you’ll love these tips for how to make the most money from your yard sale.
 They’re very easy to implement, but will make a BIG difference in the success of your yard sale.

-We all know that a yard sale can be a great way to make money.
+We all know that a yard sale can be a great way to make money, and to help you budget for a move.
 However, do you know why some yard sales are more successful than others?

 The truth is it’s not the items being sold, but how the person runs the sale.
 Let’s take a closer look at how to make the most money from your yard sale.